TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Bootstrapping/Index.rst

 ===================

-Each request, no matter if it runs from the command line or through HTTP, runs in a specific *application context*.
-TYPO3 CMS provides exactly three built-in
+Each request, no matter if it runs from the command line or through HTTP, runs in a specific *application context*. `TYPO3 CMS`:pn: provides exactly three built-in
 contexts:

 * ``Production`` (default) - should be used for a live site